 Shelbie Witte is the Kim and Chuck Watson Endowed Chair in Education and Professor of English Education and Adolescent Literacy at Oklahoma State University.
 She was previously an Associate Professor and Coordinator in English Education in the School of Teacher Education at The Florida State University.
 Witte studies 21st century literacies and multi-modal approaches to adolescent literacy learning, particularly the intersection of these literacies and literacy pedagogy.
 She has published in the Journal of Adolescent and Adult Literacy, Science Education, Voices from the Middle, Library and Information Science Research, and other journals centering on 21st century literacies.
-She is the co-editor of three books focused on this work, including Writing Can Change Everything: Middle-Level Kids Writing Themselves into the World (forthcoming, 2020), Studying Gaming Literacies (2020), Playing with Teaching (2020), Literacy Engagement through Peritextual Analysis, Towards a More Visual Literacy, and Young Adult Literature in the Digital World.
+She is the co-editor of six books focused on this work, including Writing Can Change Everything: Middle-Level Kids Writing Themselves into the World (forthcoming, 2020), Studying Gaming Literacies (2020), Playing with Teaching (2020), Literacy Engagement through Peritextual Analysis (2019), Towards a More Visual Literacy (2019), and Young Adult Literature in the Digital World (2019).
 She continues to actively serve as a member of various committees and projects of the National Council of Teachers of English, including co-editing (along with Sara Kajder) Voices from the Middle, the premiere middle-level journal for English Language Arts teachers.
-She is currently vice-president of the Oklahoma Council of Teachers of English and directs the Oklahoma State University Writing Project, a site of the National Writing Project.
+She is currently vice-president of the Oklahoma Council of Teachers of English and director emeritus of the Oklahoma State University Writing Project, a site of the National Writing Project.
 She earned a Ph.D. in Curriculum and Instruction with an emphasis on English Education and Technology from Kansas State University, a M.S. in English Education from Kansas State University, and a B.S. in Instructional Leadership and Academic Curriculum with an emphasis in English Education from the University of Oklahoma.

-Sara Kajder (2015-2020) is a Clinical Associate Professor in the English Education program at The University of Georgia.
+Dr. Sara Kajder is an Associate Clinical Professor in the English Education program at The University of Georgia.
 A former middle and high school English teacher, her research has examined teachers' pedagogy and students' reading and writing practices with digital media.
 She received the 2012 James Britton Award for her book Adolescents and Digital Literacies: Learning Alongside our Students.
 A sought-after national consultant and speaker, she is also the recipient of the first technology leadership fellowship in English/Language Arts.
 Dr. Kajder currently serves as the co-editor of the NCTE journal Voices from the Middle with Dr. Shelbie Witte.
 Dr. Kajder is a former Divergent Award winner.